 Using carbon intensity as the only form of analysis has the following flaws:

 - It ignores change.
-Carbon emissions for NextEra fell by 6% CAGR over this period, reflecting its investments in wind technology and improved carbon efficiency.
+Carbon emissions for NextEra fell by 6% CAGR (Compound Annual Growth Rate) over this period, reflecting its investments in wind technology and improved carbon efficiency.
 The corresponding change for Enbridge is zero.

-- An investment premised solely on the metric of carbon intensity supports the use of oil verse other cleaner resources - thus having no impact on climate action.
+- It ignores climate action.
+An investment premised solely on the metric of carbon intensity supports the use of oil pipelines versus other cleaner resources – thus having no impact on climate action.

 - It ignores stranded asset risk.
 Following progress in clean energy generation, the disruption of the transport sector could represent the next global wave of decarbonisation.
 This implies a structural decline in demand for oil, and a risk that infrastructure associated with oil storage and transportation may no longer be able to earn an economic return.